poliver/CrewView/README.md

 9. [Stetho](https://github.com/facebook/stetho) - I love the ease with which Stetho allows me to monitor netword traffic and storage on my Android devices.
 Most of the time, it's a good enough replacement for CharlesProxy.

 ### Future considerations
+1. Network error handling
-1. I would have liked to use Android's `Palette` library to change the user detail screen toolbar color based on the use image.
+2. I would have liked to use Android's `Palette` library to change the user detail screen toolbar color based on the use image.
-2. Put more time into the user detail page `CoordinatorLayout` and the avatar image transition.
+3. Put more time into the user detail page `CoordinatorLayout` and the avatar image transition.
 Perhaps, add a transition for the user's name.
-3. Learn more about the backend I worked with to clean up some client-side issues that can arise while consuming it.
+4. Learn more about the backend I worked with to clean up some client-side issues that can arise while consuming it.
 Mostly relating to which fields are required and which aren't
-4. UI Testing with Espresso
+5. UI Testing with Espresso
-5. Add actions to user detail page, i.e. call, email , send message, open in Slack
+6. Add actions to user detail page, i.e. call, email , send message, open in Slack